Menachem's Writings Follow theKuch on Twitter

 "Why on EARTH would you ask such a question in a public forum???
 To make a fellow Jew look bad in front of the goyim [non-Jews]??

-I would have thought, knowing her as I do, mainly from her Facebook posts, that her friends were WASPs, yes Protestants, who do not believe in the Trinity, or perhaps Moslems, whom the Rambam categorically defines as non-idol worshippers.
+I would have thought, knowing her as I do, mainly from her Facebook posts, that her friends are WASPs, yes Protestants, who do not believe in the Trinity, or perhaps Moslems, whom Rambam categorically defines as non-idol worshippers.

-I comment on the public forum, "It's a serious comment that you seem incapable of dealing with other than by belittling.
-Extremely annoying!", I say, imitating/paraphrasing her style.
+I comment, returning to the public forum, "It was a serious comment with which you seem incapable of dealing, other than by belittling me.
+Extremely annoying!", I write, imitating/paraphrasing her style.

 "You did it again.
 I was having trouble with my computer and I was TRYING to delete all those comments.